 - Naturally soft or softened water has no detrimental effects if used with the correct amount of detergent.
 However, excess detergent combined with hot, soft water may cause irreversible etching on glassware.
-Etching first appears as a rainbow colored film and, if allowed to continue, can make glassware permanently opaque.
+Etching first appears as a rainbow-coloured film and—if allowed to continue—can make glassware permanently opaque.

-What can I do to Minimize any Detrimental Effects?
+What can I do to minimise any detrimental effects?

-- If available, use a detergent with high phosphate content.
+- Use a detergent with high phosphate content.
 Phosphate softens the water and this improves wash results.
-If detergent with phosphate is not available, we recommend using multi-purpose tablets.
+You could also try using multi-purpose tablets.

 - Use rinse aid.
-We recommend you raise the rinse aid setting to 5 to help improve wash performance.
-See quickstart guide for instructions.
+We recommend you turn the rinse aid on and to at least setting 5 to help improve wash performance.

-If your dishwasher has no built-in water softener and you live in a hard water area, we recommend fitting a water softener to the household water supply.
-If the water hardness in your home is above 250 ppm/14.6 gpg, a water softener has to be fitted to maintain the performance of your dishwasher.
+We recommend fitting a water softener to the household water supply.
+If the water hardness in your home is above 250 ppm/14.6 gpg, a water softener has to be fitted to maintain the performance of your dishwasher

 - Avoid using too much detergent.
-Follow the quantity recommendations in 'Wash programs and powdered detergent quantities'.
+Follow the quantity recommendations on the following page.

-- Ensure the drawer is not overloaded and water can reach all the dishes.
+- Ensure the dishwasher is not overloaded and water can reach all the dishes.